 The Act on Posting of Workers protects posted workers against victimization and ensures that posted workers can file a lawsuit in Denmark concerning his or her rights as a posted worker.

 Denmark does not have a statutory minimum wage.
 Wages are primarily fixed by collective labour agreements.
 It is therefore recommended that a company posting an employee in Denmark consult with the social partners in the labour market, trade unions, employer organisations etc., for information on wage and salary conditions.

 Read more about pay and working hours in Denmark

 The Act on Posting of Workers guarantees your rights

 The Act on Posting of Workers implements the EU Posted Workers Directive.
 The purpose of the Directive is to ensure fair competition and to safeguard employees’ rights when they are posted to work in another member state.
 The Directive ensures that employees posted to another EU member state or to a member state of the European Economic Area (EEA) are assured certain working conditions in the host country.

 Furthermore, the Act on Posting implements the Enforcement Directive.
 The Enforcement Directive is intended to ensure better enforcement of the rights stemming from the Posted Workers Directive, and to avoid abuse and circumvention.

-Read the Danish Act on Posting of Workers (in Danish)
+Read the Danish Consolidation Act concerning Posting of Workers etc.